The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Properties of individual galaxies

 The total SFR was measured from the contributions of dust-obscured star formation (SFR$_{\rm IR}$) and unobscured star formation (SFR$_{\rm UV}$).
 The SFR$_{\rm IR}$ was calculated based on the total infrared luminosity ($L_{\rm IR}$), derived from integrating the best-fitted SED between 8 and 1000 $\mu$m in the rest frame, following \cite{Kennicutt2012}.
 The SFR$_{\rm UV}$ was derived from the luminosity emitted in the UV ($L_{\rm UV}$), which was not corrected for dust attenuation, following \cite{Daddi2004} (scaled to a \citealt{Chabrier:2003} IMF).
 We calculated the total SFR:

 both $L_{\rm IR}$ and $L_{\rm UV}$ in units of $L_{\rm \odot}$, and

 where $D_L$ is the luminosity distance (cm), $\nu_{\rm 1500}$ is the frequency (Hz) corresponding to the rest-frame wavelength 1500 $\AA$, and $m_{\rm 1500}$ is the AB magnitude at the rest-frame 1500 $\AA$.
-Here the $m_{\rm 1500}$ was derived from the best-fitting templates using \texttt{EAzY}, with a top-hat filter centered at 1500 $\AA$ and a width of 350 $\AA$.
+Here, the value for $m_{\rm 1500}$ was derived from the best-fitting templates using \texttt{EAzY}, with a top-hat filter centered at 1500 $\AA$ and a width of 350 $\AA$.

 For individual OFGs with a \textit{Herschel} and/or ALMA counterpart (and therefore SFR$_{\rm IR}$), we present their SFR (SFR$_{\rm tot}=$ SFR$_{\rm UV}+$SFR$_{\rm IR}$) in Table \ref{table:properties}.
-More discussion will be described later in $\S$\ref{Sect::stacked_sfr} for the stacked samples.
+Further discussion will be provided later in $\S$\ref{Sect::stacked_sfr} for the stacked samples.